3 Reasons Why Top Universities are Recruiting Community College Students

 Should I Transfer to a University?

-If you are a current student or recent graduate from a local community college, you may want to explore the many potential benefits of continuing your education at the university level.
-UNC data proves that first semester juniors who transfer to a university from a nearby community college (in this case, Wake Tech Community College) earn higher GPAs than their fellow peers who have not attended community college previously.
+Suppose you are a current student or recent graduate from a local community college.
+In that case, you may want to explore the many potential benefits of continuing your education at the university level.
+UNC data proves that first-semester juniors who transfer to a university from a nearby community college (in this case, Wake Tech Community College) earn higher GPAs than their peers who have not attended community college previously.

-Furthermore, UNC reports that 33 percent of community college transfers who enroll in the university as juniors are able to complete their program requirements and earn their degree within just two years.
-Within four years of transferring, 69 percent of junior year transfers complete their programs!
+Furthermore, UNC reports that 33 percent of community college transfers who enroll in the university as juniors can complete their program requirements and earn their degree within two years.
+Within four years of transferring, 69 percent of junior-year transfers complete their programs!

 From greater academic strength to improved graduation rates, community college students are quickly becoming the applicants of choice for the top universities around the country.